Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Introduction

 To address this challenge, we propose \textbf{RT4CHART} (\textbf{R}etromorphic \textbf{T}esting \textbf{for} \textbf{C}ontext-grounded \textbf{H}allucination \textbf{A}ssessment in \textbf{R}etrieval-\textbf{A}ugmented \textbf{T}ext), a hierarchical verification pipeline for evidence-grounded hallucination detection.
 RT4CHART first decomposes the generated answer into self-contained claims.
 It then performs \emph{local verification} by screening each claim against overlapping context chunks, followed by \emph{global verification} that re-evaluates each claim against the full context using the local result as guidance.
 Finally, the claim-level labels are aggregated into an answer-level verdict.
 For each claim, RT4CHART returns one of three labels---\textsc{Entailed}, \textsc{Contradicted}, or \textsc{Baseless}---and localizes the corresponding answer spans together with explicit supporting or contradicting context evidence.

-Reliable evaluation of fine-grained hallucination detection also requires reliable ground truth.
+Accurate evaluation of fine-grained hallucination detection requires reliable ground truth.
 RAGTruth~\cite{niu2024ragtruth} is widely adopted, yet its annotations contain substantial false negatives: many hallucinated spans are unlabeled, so a detector that correctly flags them is penalized as producing false positives.
-RAGTruth++~\cite{ragtruthpp_blog2025,blueguardrails2025ragtruthpp} partially addresses this issue by re-annotating a 408-sample subset via independent dual-annotator review, increasing the hallucination span from 86 to 865.
+RAGTruth++~\cite{ragtruthpp_blog2025,blueguardrails2025ragtruthpp} partially addresses this issue by re-annotating a 408-sample subset via independent dual-annotator review, increasing the number of annotated hallucination spans from 86 to 865.
 Its coverage, however, remains limited.
-We therefore construct \textbf{RAGTruth-Enhance}, a broader two-author re-annotation of the RAGTruth evaluation split (Section~\ref{sec:ragtruth-enhance}), to improve benchmark reliability for fine-grained auditing.
+We therefore construct \textbf{RAGTruth-Enhance}, a broader two-author re-annotation of the RAGTruth evaluation split (Section~\ref{sec:ragtruth-enhance}) to improve the reliability of the benchmark for fine-grained auditing.

 On these improved benchmarks, RT4CHART achieves the best answer-level detection performance among the compared baselines.
 On RAGTruth++, it improves answer-level F1 from \resRagTruthppAnyFOneBestBaseline\ to \resRagTruthppAnyFOneRTFourCHART\ (+$\resRagTruthppAnyFOneRelDeltaBestBaseline$ relative improvement over the best baseline).
 On RAGTruth-Enhance, it raises F1 from \resRagTruthEnhAnyFOneBestBaseline\ to \resRagTruthEnhAnyFOneRTFourCHART\ (+$\resRagTruthEnhAnyFOneRelDeltaBestBaseline$).